yoanesber/Quarkus-kafka-Postgresql-JWT/README.md

 ### 🔧 Run Locally (Non-containerized)

-Ensure Redis and PostgreSQL are running locally, then:
+Ensure PostgreSQL and Kafka are running locally, then:

 ```bash
 make dev